Experienced Sexual Assault Lawyer in Toronto: Providing Exceptional

 The most common defences include:

-• The crime did not occur – A basic defence is that the alleged sexual activity never happened.
+- The crime did not occur – A basic defence is that the alleged sexual assault never happened.
 Eyewitness testimony, DNA evidence, and other hard facts could support this defence strategy.

-• Error of identity – Sometimes a witness may wrongly identifiy a defendant, or the victim makes false accusations as punishment or revenge.
-Either way, an alibi can place you elsewhere during the sexual assault.
-Fingerprints, DNA, and other evidence might identify the actual perpetrator and prove your innocence.
+- Error of identity – Sometimes a witness may wrongly identify a defendant, or the victim makes false accusations as punishment or revenge.
+Either way, an alibi can place you elsewhere during the unwanted sexual contact.
+Fingerprints, DNA, and other evidence might identify the actual perpetrator and prove your innocence beyond a reasonable doubt.

-• Consent existed – Although the victim might have accused you of sexual assault, you could argue they consented to the sexual act.
+- Consent existed – Although the victim might have accused you of sexual crime, you could argue they consented to the sexual act.
 If you received consent before the sexual conduct began and the victim did not withdraw consent at any point, you did not commit a crime.
 However, proving the other person consented can be complicated.
 One way to bolster your argument is by challenging the victim’s credibility.
-Your plan can backfire if evidence is presented of the victim’s intoxication or compromised mental faculties during the offence.

 HOW OUR SEXUAL ASSAULT LAWYER IN TORONTO CAN HELP

-If you’re facing sexual assault allegations, you should hire a lawyer as soon as possible.
+If you’re facing sexual assault allegations, you should hire an experienced criminal lawyer as soon as possible.
 You might think you can wait and see whether the alleged victim drops the complaint against you or take your time preparing your defence.
 However, the longer you wait, the more you risk a negative result, including the possibility of a substantial jail sentence.

 Posner Craig Stein LLP can assist you from the early stages of your case.
 We can anticipate potential obstacles and find ways to overcome them, create viable defences, and prepare for the upcoming trial.
 We will explore every solution to try to reduce your charge or convince the Crown lawyer to drop the case.
 The path we take will depend on the facts and what we believe best suits your interests.

 Don’t leave the fate of your future in the hands of an inexperienced defence team.
 Here at Posner Craig Stein LLP, we are willing to go the extra mile to deliver exceptional customer service.
 We handle all our cases in a collaborative manner, so you get the benefit of our combined skills and experience.
-We stay up-to-date on changes in the law and on the court decisions that interpret that law so we can make the best case for you.
+We stay up-to-date on changes in the criminal code and on the court decisions that interpret that criminal code so we can make the best case for you.
 On top of that, we will treat you with respect and compassion throughout your case.

 Call us at 1.416.391.2118 today for a confidential consultation if you were arrested for sexual assault or face charges and need legal representation during court proceedings.